Opinion: It is time to put the Kohinoor diamond back where it belongs

 No Indian – no person of colour – could ever doubt her sincerity and indefatigability, but much like her reign itself, her actions remained largely ceremonial.
 She was reserved within her role, when she could have done much more.
 And now, the imperial crown will be worn once again, this time by the new Queen Consort – Camilla – as King Charles III undergoes his coronation.
 She shouldn’t.

 That the Kohinoor still remains within that crown to my mind impugns the credibility, moral fibre and supposed benevolence of the royal family.
-And it will do for perpetuity, until it rightly leaves British shores.
+And it will do in perpetuity until it rightly leaves British shores.

 That Queen Elizabeth II was shrewd enough to ensure her reign was always largely ceremonial permitted her to appear unimpeachable as former colonies extirpated themselves from the yolk of imperialism.